a. his racial or ethnic origin;

 The personal data collected and stored by us include, but are not limited to information relating to your/your client:

-- identification details (name, contact details, national identity number);
+- identification details (name, contact details, national identity number, passport number);

 - email address;

 - professional details;

 - Information provided by yourself for recruitment purposes;

 - Banking details

 2. Our website is not intended for use by children [under the age of 16] and we do not knowingly collect or use personal information of children.

 Purpose of processing

 Kindly note that we use your personal data for the following:

 - For the performance of a contractual / pre-contractual agreement;